flutter/website/layout.md

-The most common cases where a render box finds itself with unbounded constraints are within flex boxes (`Row` and `Column`), and **within scrollable regions** (mainly `Block`, `ScollableList<T>`, and `ScrollableMixedWidgetList`).
+The most common cases where a render box finds itself with unbounded constraints are within flex boxes (`Row` and `Column`), and **within scrollable regions** (`ListView` and other `ScrollView` subclasses).

-In particular, `Block` tries to expand to fit the space available in its cross-direction (i.e. if it's a vertically-scrolling block, it will try to be as wide as its parent).
-If you nest a vertically scrolling `Block` inside a horizontally scrolling `Block`, the inner one will try to be as wide as possible, which is infinitely wide, since the outer one is scrollable in that direction.
+In particular, `ListView` tries to expand to fit the space available in its cross-direction (i.e. if it's a vertically-scrolling block, it will try to be as wide as its parent).
+If you nest a vertically scrolling `ListView` inside a horizontally scrolling `ListView`, the inner one will try to be as wide as possible, which is infinitely wide, since the outer one is scrollable in that direction.

 Flex
 ----